Purpose

 Every build progresses through a set of well-defined states:

-- Pending — the build has been created and is waiting to be processed by our server.
+- Pending — the build is queued and waiting to be processed by our server.

 - Building — the source code is being compiled.
-The build logs will be visible after the build finishes.
+Build logs are visible after the build finishes.

 - Success — the build completed successfully, and the procedure is ready to be executed.